Shared-Memories-Capstone/Shared_Memories/README.md

 ### Individually building and running the frontend and backend for development

-You will use `docker-compose` to deploy the services, but you may want to build and run the containers individually to test their Dockerfiles.
+You will use `docker compose` to deploy the services, but you may want to build and run the containers individually to test their Dockerfiles.

 1. Create the network so the containers can communicate (from project root):